mwaskom/visigoth/doc/index.rst

       </div>
       <div class="col-md-8">

-Visigoth is a library that does stuff.
+``visigoth`` is a library for controlling psychophysics experiments in Python.

+Documentation is a work in progress.

 .. raw:: html